BinaryMuse/michelletilley-blog/_drafts/creating-chrome-extensions-with-react.markdown

 {% gist 7dc242ebd829c8ac0020 tab_switcher_highlevel.jsx %}

 When the component boots, it runs `getInitialState` to---you guessed it!---get its initial state.
 We can then refer to this state throughout the component via `this.state` and modify it via `this.setState`. `componentDidMount` runs after the component is mounted to the DOM; the last line of this method, `refreshTabs()`, fills in pieces of the state with data from the server---er, from the extension's event page---by making an asynchronous request and then calling `setState` with the results.
-This method is called any time we get an event that indicates that we should update the list of tabs--more on that soon.
+This method is called any time we get an event that indicates that we should update the list of tabs---more on that soon.

 {% gist 7dc242ebd829c8ac0020 tab_switcher_setstate.jsx %}